ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 [CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON documents that build AWS infrastucture.
 The cool part is that these templates can be version control and run over and over again - this is infrastructure as code in a fleshy-codey sort of way!
 The only bummer is that you can only have 20 CloudFormation stacks in a region - and of course, you can increase this by contacting AWS.
 Obviously, you can create as many CloudFormation templates as you want.

-NOTE: These notes aren't just for the AWS Developer Certification... they also include information on the DevOps Pro Certification as well.

 # CloudFormation Templates

 CloudFormation Templates have 8 main sections but only the resources section is required.

-* AWSTemplateFormatVersion -- this specfies the template version.. duh.
+* AWSTemplateFormatVersion - this specfies the template version.. duh.

-* Description -- this specifies what the heck the template does.
+* Description - this specifies what the heck the template does.
 Where can you stamp the version of the file you are creating??
 A Description block requires an `AWSTemplateFormatVersion` block.

-* Metadata -- as the name suggests, this sets up additional information about each of the resources
+* Metadata - as the name suggests, this sets up additional information about each of the resources

-* [Parameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) -- imagine default values and customized template values and stuff you can pass in on the commandline OR when you run the template.
+* [Parameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) - imagine default values and customized template values and stuff you can pass in on the commandline OR when you run the template.
 Sounds a lot like commander or commander.js functionality!

+* Transform - used for the [Serverless](https://github.com/awslabs/serverless-application-model) definition

-* Mappings -- maps keys to values - imagine a different value for each AWS region!
+* Mappings - maps keys to values - imagine a different value for each AWS region!

-* Conditions -- imagine the ability to conditionally do stuff.
+* Conditions - imagine the ability to conditionally do stuff.
 For instance, you can create slightly different configurations for a production or development environments

-* Resources -- create different resources like S3 buckets, EC2 Instances; this is the only required section of the template
+* Resources - create different resources like S3 buckets, EC2 Instances; this is the only required section of the template

-* Outputs -- think `console.log();` you can output stuff like the URL of the website, or other variable.
+* Outputs - think `console.log();` you can output stuff like the URL of the website, or other variable.

 ## Nested Templates